decooliveira/calculator-frontend/README.md

 ## Running Locally

 To run the application locally, execute the command `npm run dev` in the root folder.
 Please note that the backend site must also be running.
-Follow the instructions on this page to run the backend: [https://github.com/decooliveira/calculator-backend](https://github.com/decooliveira/calculator-backend)
+Set the API_BASE_URL variable to your backend url config/apiConfig.ts file.
+To run the backend application locally, follow the instructions on this page to run the backend: [https://github.com/decooliveira/calculator-backend](https://github.com/decooliveira/calculator-backend)

 **Note:** This documentation assumes familiarity with the development environment and necessary dependencies.